 BNEF states that although manufacturers use their tier-standing in advertisements, this classification “should never replace a proper due diligence process in product selection.”
 BNEF suggests that outside firms not familiar with the solar industry should work with technical engineers — like DNV GL and Black & Veatch — to get full reports on module manufacturers and their facilities.

-GreenBrilliance USA, which is trying to break into the U.S. market with a brand-new manufacturing facility in Baltimore, Maryland, thinks the tier classification is a setback for startups.
+GreenBrilliance USA, which attempted to break into the U.S. market with a brand-new manufacturing facility in Baltimore, Maryland, thinks the tier classification is a setback for startups.
 According to the unofficial industry standards, manufacturers can’t break into the top tier until they’ve been producing many panels used in many large projects.
 And if customers only request tier 1 panels, that could be an issue.

 “As long as you use the right materials, if the panels are made with raw materials that are correct, if you’re not buying cheap crap from China, your panels will be top quality and they will last.
 Beyond that, there’s no such thing as tier 1 always going to be better,” Bhatnagar said.
 “If you really want a quality panel, come and see it.
 Don’t trust the tier 1 [label].
 They still fail.”